CaoRuiming/CS1320-Final-Project/README.md

 In the event something goes terribly wrong and you want to start from a clean slate again:
 - shut down all of the containers through the command `docker-compose down -v` to wipe PostgreSQL data
+    - alternatively, you could manually delete the database data stored by Docker by running `docker volume rm <name of project directory>_db_data`
 - find the image id for this project's backend container image through `docker images` and then run `docker rmi <backend-image-id>` to delete it